lhbikos/ReC_Psychometrics/docs/08-EFA_PCA.md

 ![](08-EFA_PCA_files/figure-docx/unnamed-chunk-14-1.png)<!-- -->

 We look for the point of *inflexion*.
 That is, where the baseline levels out into a plateau.
 It seems to me that there is only one clear component above the plateau.
 However, we see that components #5 and 5 flatten out, and then there is another drop.
-So it could be 1, 2, or 4.
+So, it could be 1, 2, or 4.

 ### Specifying the Number of Components

-Below is a snip from the workflow to remind us where we are in the steps to PCA.
+Below is a snip from the workflow to remind us of where we are in the steps to PCA.

 ![Image of an excerpt from the workflow](images/PCA/SpecifyCompNum.png)